Cross-Platform Driver Model

 windows) - A Windows-optimized driver that uses native Windows Console APIs for enhanced performance and platform-specific features. - UnixDriver (

-unix) - A Unix/Linux/macOS-optimized driver that uses platform-specific APIs for better integration and performance. - FakeDriver (
+unix) - A Unix/Linux/macOS-optimized driver that uses platform-specific APIs for better integration and performance. - AnsiDriver (

-fake) - A mock driver designed for unit testing.
+ansi) - A pure ANSI escape sequence driver for unit testing and headless environments.
 Simulates console behavior without requiring a real terminal.

 Automatic Driver Selection

-The appropriate driver is automatically selected based on the platform when you call Application.Init():
+The appropriate driver is automatically selected based on the platform when Application.Init() is called:

 - Windows (Win32NT, Win32S, Win32Windows) →